 Trees that are nurtured within an urban environment, produce benefits that far exceed the cost of planting and care during the trees' lifetime.
 Environmental and aesthetic benefits, such as energy savings, storm water runoff reduction, cleaner air, and higher property values, are consistently many times greater than tree care costs.

 Urban Forest Management Plan

-In 2017, the City adopted a Five-Year Plan for its Urban Forestry Program.
-The three main goals of the plan include:
+The City adopted a Five-Year Plan for its Urban Forestry Program in 2017.

 - Increase the City’s urban tree canopy cover and maximize the benefits of trees